 You can also quickly increase your collagen powdered collagen to your food.
 It will dissolve in any liquid, so you can simply add a spoonful to soups, stews, and broth or even add it to your keto coffee.

-Finally, you can take collagen powder as a supplement.
+You can take collagen powder as a supplement.
 You can take capsules or add the powder to smoothies, baked goods, or hot drinks.
 As the collagen in supplements has already been broken down, it may be absorbed more efficiently by your body than collagen found in foods.

 Is There Anyone Who Shouldn’t Take Collagen?